-One of the most valuable benefits that come with being a Citi Prestige Visa Infinite cardholder is the fourth night free when booking hotels through the Citi Concierge, which can amount to some decent savings.
+One of the most valuable benefits that come with being a Citi Prestige Mastercard Infinite cardholder is the fourth night free when booking hotels through the Citi Concierge, which can amount to some decent savings.

 In this guide, we compare booking through the Citi Concierge service and online through Hotels.com to see how much you can actually save.
 Plus, we outline a few key terms and conditions and caveats to be aware of, as well as how to go about booking through this service.